Marc-Anthony307/eCom/README.md

 ## Accessing the project

-Open a browser and point it to localhost
+Open a browser and point it to localhost.

+## Bootstrap the project

+Create a file called '.htacesss'.